zylklab/mlbuffet/README.md

 **Update model information**

-The information you got is in Spanish.
+A model may have incomplete information, wrong information or no information at all.
 You can update a model's description with the POST method:

 `curl -X POST -H "Content-Type: application/json" --data '{"model_description":"This model classifies a 4 element array input between different species of Iris flowers."}' http://localhost:8002/api/v1/updateinfo/iris.onnx`